leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 2.
 Works.
 Logs the Admin out, returns to Main Menu.

 Option 3.
 Works.
 Adds a new puppy to the ArrayList of Puppies objects.
 This prompts the Admin for all the fields for the new puppy object.
 			This can be tested by using option 1 to search and enter a large value like 100000 for price.
 It will list any puppies under that value.
+(Still an issue with being able to bid on puppy with a closed auction, will be fixed next meeting)

 Option 4.
 Works.
 Will show any active bids.

 Option 5.
 Works.
 Allows the Admin to create a new auction.
 This prompts the Admin for the details to search for a puppy and set up a
 			new auction for the puppy ending on a certain date and time (prompts Admin for date/time).
 This can be set up with the same date and perhaps an hour in the future to allow this to be tested when logged in as a Customer later.